ocaml/ocaml.org/data/planet/ocamllabs/how-to-handle-success.md

 <h3>The discoveries of success continuations</h3>

-<p>As <a href="http://homepages.inf.ed.ac.uk/wadler">Philip Wadler</a> <a href="http://wadler.blogspot.co.uk/2008/02/great-minds-think-alike.html">notes</a>, constructs for handling success continuations have been independently discovered multiple times.
+<p>As <a href="http://homepages.inf.ed.ac.uk/wadler - [1 Client error: SSL peer certificate or SSH remote key was not OK]">Philip Wadler</a> <a href="http://wadler.blogspot.co.uk/2008/02/great-minds-think-alike.html">notes</a>, constructs for handling success continuations have been independently discovered multiple times.
 In fact, the history goes back even further than described in Wadler's blog; constructs like handler case date back over thirty years and have been introduced, apparently independently, into at least four languages.
 Curiously, all the languages use <code>let</code>-binding for success continuations and <code>match</code> binding for failure continuations.</p>

 <h4>Lisp</h4>